 Though I use this blog to post my soapbox rants periodically, that day I didn’t.
 I was seething, and I do not want to spread that nasty energy out into the world, so I couldn’t post.
 My anger turned to sadness and disillusionment with time, and I still did not want to send that out.
 I love you.
 I want to share my perspective, but I do not want to stir up your darkness just because mine is stirred.
 Yes… sometimes I do it anyway… but I like it best when I can cool off first before spouting off.

-See look, it might be relevant background information to know I just finished reading Herman Wouk’s War and Remembrance.
+Look, it might be relevant background information to know I just finished reading Herman Wouk’s War and Remembrance.
 Wouk methodically tracked, month by month, the devastating sweep of dictatorship in WWII.
 The gradual shift from one man’s delusions of grandeur to his psychotic reign of terror.
 The hesitant but acquiescing actions of first a political body, then a nation, and then the neighboring countries of Europe, remorsefully handing over their citizens because it was easier than pissing off Hitler.
-I saw how possible it was then (and could be now) for so many people to help him with his goals, and how many of them had facts right in front of their faces, but instead yelled about lies spread by the opposition!
-I’m telling you, I was freaking out.
+I saw how possible it was then (and could be now) for so many people to help him with his goals, and how many of them had facts right in front of their faces, but instead of bristling and calling the regime to account for their crimes, they yelled about lies spread by the opposition!
+I’m telling you, I was freaking out while reading it.
 I sort of still am.